mczernin/webcap/documentation/cmdline.md

 >         "image",                 The actual screenshot in PNG format, encoded in Base64
 >     }

-`?` – Any other exit code means an error occurred.
+`?` – Any other code means an error occurred.
 Details written to stdout & stderr.

 ### Examples:
 Debug (spits everything at your face):